gasparrini/2017_gasparrini_Biomet_Rcodedata/README.md

-### Updated R code and data from Gasparrini Biomet 2017
+### A penalized version of distributed lag linear and non-linear models

 --------------------------------------------------------------------------------